 We really didn’t pick the best day for it though.
 It was snowing, raining and generally very cold.
 I have been wanting to take a day trip for a while now, and in consequence have nagged my boyfriend to such an extent, that he finally agreed.

 Cambridge is a small town that oozes with history.
-This town is most famous for its University, an agglomerate of colleges, steeped in history and prestige.
+This town is most famous for its University, an agglomerate of colleges, steeped in tradition and prestige.
 The streets are lined with beautiful old architecture and quaint churches.
 And in summer, you can take a trip down the river, by partaking in an activity known as punting.

 A Rainy Morning in Cambridge